 Honey is an excellent source of all-natural energy at just 17 grams of carbohydrates per tablespoon.
 This natural unprocessed sugar — fructose and glucose — directly enter the bloodstream and can deliver a quick boost of energy.
 The rise in blood sugar acts as a short-term energy source for your workout, especially in longer endurance exercises.

-The sweet nectar is loaded in antioxidants that may help prevent cellular damage and loss within the brain.
-A 2011 study published in Menopause found a daily spoonful of Malaysian honey may boost postmenopausal women’s memory, which can provide an alternative therapy for the hormone-related intellectual decline.
+The sweet nectar is loaded with antioxidants that may help prevent cellular damage and loss within the brain.
+A Menopause study published in 2011 found a daily spoonful of Malaysian honey may boost postmenopausal women’s memory, which can provide an alternative therapy for the hormone-related intellectual decline.
 After four months of taking 20 grams of honey a day, the women were more likely to have better short-term memory than their counterparts who took hormone pills.

 Honey can be a health aid for sleepless nights.
 Similar to sugar, honey can cause a rise in insulin and release serotonin — a neurotransmitter that improves mood and happiness.

 Moreover, honey also contains several amino acids, including tryptophan.
-The tryptophan in honey to enter the brain, where it’s then converted into serotonin and then into melatonin, which is a sleep aid.
+The tryptophan in honey enters the brain, where it’s converted into serotonin and then into melatonin, which is a sleep aid.
 This hormone is responsible for regulating sleep and wake cycles.